 While it's true that the HDXT isn't as technologically advanced as the MR 450W, the system can be a strong value for imaging facilities in other ways.
 The HDXT is far more readily available on the secondary market, and at significantly lower price points.
 If the typical workload of your future MRI will be more generalized, the HDXT offers a more affordable entry point.

-If you have the money, the MR 450W is late-model technology wonderfully suited to cardiac and neurological studies.
-On top of that, its wider bore provides greater patient comfort.
+If you have the money, the MR 450W is late-model technology capable of performing whole-body scans in much less time and with more convenience for both technologist and patient.
+It's wonderfully-suited to cardiac, breast, and neurological studies, and its wider bore provides greater patient comfort.
 If your budget is subject to more limitations, or if you intend to perform mostly orthopedic studies, the EXCITE HDXT is a solid alternative that won't see you paying for capabilities above and beyond what you'll typically use.

 Whatever MRI model your facility ends up choosing, our team is standing by to help you find the best fit.
 To learn more about either of these systems, or other MRI models, use the button below to tell us what you'd like to know.